bruceesmith/echidna/README.md

 Package logger supports logging and tracing based on the standard library package slog.

 Debug, Error, Info and Warn operate like their package slog equivalents, with the level of logging modifiable using SetLevel.

 A custom logging level \(LevelTrace\) can be supplied to SetLevel to enable tracing.
 Tracing can be unconditional when calling Trace, or only enabled for pre\-defined identifiers when calling TraceID.
 Identifiers for TraceID are registered by calling SetTraceIDs.

-By default, all debug, error, info and warn messages go to Stdout, and traces go to Stderr; these destinations can be changed by calling RedirectNormal and RedirectTrace respectively
+By default, all debug, error, info and warn messages go to Stdout, and traces go to Stderr; these destinations can be changed by calling RedirectNormal and RedirectTrace respectively.

+When used in [cli applications](<https://github.com/urfave/cli>), a cli.Flag representing a LogLevel can be provided using the LogLevelFlag type.

 ## Index